6 Home Business Ideas for Pet Lovers

 Make Money Helping Pet Owners

 People love their pets.
-The American Pets Product Association reports that pet owners spent $60.28 billion on their animal loved ones in 2015, and are projected to spend more than $62 billion in 2016.
-That's a lot of pet goodies!
+The American Pets Product Association reports that pet owners spent $72.56 billion on their animal loved ones in 2018, and they're projected to spend more than $75 billion in 2016.

-One of the fastest ways to start working with pets is to start a pet sitting business.
-Summer and holidays are the ideal time to offer pet sitting as that’s when people travel the most.
+One of the fastest ways to start working with pets is to start a pet-sitting and walking business.
+Summer and holidays are the ideal time to offer pet sitting, as that’s when people tend to travel the most.
 However, many people need sitters to care for their pets over the weekends while they go on short trips or to walk their pets while they're at work.

-Being pet sitter requires visiting people’s homes to feed and play with their pets.
-In some situations, you may actually stay at the client’s home, which means you can add house sitting duties (i.e. checking mail) to your pricing menu.
+Being pet sitter and walker requires visiting people’s homes to walk, feed and play with their pets.
+In some situations, you may actually stay at the client’s home, which means you can add house-sitting duties (i.e. checking mail) to your pricing menu.

-Pet sitters need to feel comfortable not only with animals, but with their owners and in entering other people's homes.
+Pet sitters need to feel comfortable not only with animals, but with their owners as well, and with entering other people's homes.

 Pet grooming involves bathing, cutting and brushing hair, and clipping nails of dogs, and sometimes cats and other animals.
 While many owners need groomers for pet shows, some also use groomers to keep their pets clean, healthy, and looking good.

 Grooming requires training or experience working with a groomer.
 Many states require a license to operate a grooming business.
 You can contact your state’s occupational license agency for details.
 You can run a grooming business from your home or consider bringing your services to your clients through a mobile grooming business.

 Many animals don't enjoy being groomed, so you need to be comfortable handling animals that might squirm and even nip at you as you try to groom them.

 Dog trainers work to teach dogs appropriate behavior and owners how to keep their dogs behaving correctly.
 Dog trainers should have experience working with dogs and knowledge of dog behavior and how to modify it.